renovatebot/renovate/lib/modules/manager/custom/regex/readme.md

 }
 ```

-### Using regexManager to update the dependency name in addition to version
+### Using customManager to update the dependency name in addition to version

 #### Updating `gitlab-ci include` dep names